• My UNC Charlotte

 Methodological Interests

 Dr. Smith’s methodological interests are primarily quantitative, multivariate, based in the regression tradition, and include psychometrics, structural equation modeling, latent variable modeling, linear mixed models, hierarchical models, and mediation/moderation/conditional processes.
-He also appreciates mixed methods and has experience with qualitative methodology including interpretive description and phenomenology as well as systematic review methods.
+He also appreciates mixed methods and has experience with qualitative methodologies including interpretive description and phenomenology as well as systematic review methods.

 Collaboration